Intuit (NASDAQ:INTU) Updates Q2 2022 Earnings Guidance

 Intuit (NASDAQ:INTU) updated its second quarter 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $1.840-$1.880 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.470.
 The company issued revenue guidance of $2.73 billion-$2.74 billion, compared to the consensus revenue estimate of $2.32 billion.Intuit also updated its FY 2022 guidance to $11.480-$11.640 EPS.

-A number of research firms recently commented on INTU.
-Piper Sandler raised their price target on shares of Intuit from $621.00 to $770.00 and gave the stock an overweight rating in a research report on Friday, November 19th.
-Stifel Nicolaus raised their price target on shares of Intuit from $625.00 to $725.00 and gave the stock a buy rating in a research report on Friday, November 19th.
-Evercore ISI raised their price target on shares of Intuit from $650.00 to $720.00 and gave the stock an outperform rating in a research report on Friday, November 19th.
-Morgan Stanley raised their price target on shares of Intuit from $615.00 to $715.00 and gave the stock an overweight rating in a research report on Monday, November 15th.
-Finally, Edward Jones assumed coverage on shares of Intuit in a research note on Thursday, August 26th.
-They set a hold rating on the stock.
-Six investment analysts have rated the stock with a hold rating and nineteen have issued a buy rating to the stock.
-According to MarketBeat, the stock presently has an average rating of Buy and a consensus price target of $644.35.
+A number of brokerages have recently weighed in on INTU.
+Guggenheim reiterated a buy rating on shares of Intuit in a research report on Monday, August 23rd.
+Wells Fargo & Company increased their price objective on Intuit from $625.00 to $710.00 and gave the stock an overweight rating in a report on Wednesday, November 17th.
+Oppenheimer increased their price objective on Intuit from $584.00 to $696.00 and gave the stock an outperform rating in a report on Friday, November 19th.
+Edward Jones began coverage on Intuit in a report on Thursday, August 26th.
+They issued a hold rating for the company.
+Finally, Bank of America increased their price target on Intuit from $520.00 to $640.00 and gave the company a buy rating in a research note on Wednesday, August 25th.
+Six analysts have rated the stock with a hold rating and nineteen have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, Intuit currently has a consensus rating of Buy and a consensus price target of $644.35.

-The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, January 18th.
-Stockholders of record on Monday, January 10th will be paid a $0.68 dividend.
-The ex-dividend date is Friday, January 7th.
-This represents a $2.72 annualized dividend and a dividend yield of 0.40%.
-Intuit’s dividend payout ratio is currently 35.98%.
+The company also recently announced a quarterly dividend, which will be paid on Tuesday, January 18th.
+Investors of record on Monday, January 10th will be given a dividend of $0.68 per share.
+This represents a $2.72 dividend on an annualized basis and a yield of 0.41%.
+The ex-dividend date of this dividend is Friday, January 7th.
+Intuit’s dividend payout ratio (DPR) is presently 35.98%.

-In other Intuit news, EVP James Alexander Chriss sold 336 shares of the business’s stock in a transaction on Monday, November 22nd.
-The shares were sold at an average price of $691.96, for a total transaction of $232,498.56.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CEO Sasan K. Goodarzi sold 35,994 shares of the business’s stock in a transaction on Monday, November 22nd.
-The shares were sold at an average price of $685.96, for a total transaction of $24,690,444.24.
+In other Intuit news, CFO Michelle M. Clatterbuck sold 620 shares of Intuit stock in a transaction on Monday, November 22nd.
+The shares were sold at an average price of $691.96, for a total transaction of $429,015.20.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, EVP James Alexander Chriss sold 336 shares of the business’s stock in a transaction dated Monday, November 22nd.
+The stock was sold at an average price of $691.96, for a total transaction of $232,498.56.
 The disclosure for this sale can be found here.
-Insiders sold a total of 37,339 shares of company stock valued at $25,566,425 in the last quarter.
-3.27% of the stock is currently owned by company insiders.
+Over the last three months, insiders have sold 37,339 shares of company stock worth $25,566,425.
+3.27% of the stock is owned by company insiders.

 Intuit Company Profile